celestine-lau/enactus_app/README.md

-# enactus_app
+# Enactus Learning Platform Alpha

-Enactus Learning Platform Alpha
+This is a repository for Enactus SG learning platform Alpha edition.